rockthejvm/rockthejvm-site/src/content/articles/scala-3-new-types.md

 // passStrict(aNumber) // not correct
 ```

 Literal types can be defined for other numerical types (e.g. doubles), for booleans or for strings.
-Side note: even though String is a reference type, <a href="https://docs.oracle.com/javase/specs/jls/se7/html/jls-3.html#jls-3.10.5">String interning</a> happens automatically for String literals, and Scala can take advantage of it.
+Side note: even though String is a reference type, [String interning](https://docs.oracle.com/javase/specs/jls/se7/html/jls-3.html#jls-3.10.5) happens automatically for String literals, and Scala can take advantage of it.

 ```scala
 val myFavoriteLanguage: "Scala" = "Scala"